 Similarities, Differences, and Risks

 The timing of a change in ownership is vital because each party carries different risks, depending on whether they own the property.
-For instance, in a rent-to-own deal, buyers take a risk that the owner will fail to make mortgage payments and lose the property through foreclosure.
+For instance, in a rent-to-own deal, buyers take the risk that the owner will fail to make mortgage payments and lose the property through foreclosure.
 If this were to happen, buyers might have been better off with seller financing or buying the home with a traditional loan.
 Buyers also run the risk of the deal falling apart if they can't make monthly payments.

 With the examples above, you might assume that it's always better to be the owner of the home, but owners also take on substantial risks.
 Sellers have a great deal at stake when they offer owner financing.
 If the buyer doesn't pay (or can't get a loan), the seller may need to foreclose on the home.
 That means paying legal fees and evicting the buyer, not to mention finding another buyer.
 All of these activities consume your time, energy, and money.